mega-mvc/Knowledge-consolidation/Contents/Fun-questions.md

 - Lightweight object that is optimized for drawing visual content and animation
 - Doesn't handle event

+## Practical tips
+- For optimized performance, avoid updating view's frame/constraint for UI update, use `transform` would be a better option.

 # Runloop vs DispatchQueue
 ## Runloop
 A mechanism that manage events, timer and async tasks in event-driven programming.